nacloos/nacloos.github.io/index.md

 <img src="/assets/img/photo1.jpg" alt="photo" style="width: 15em; float: left; margin-left: 3em; margin-right: 3em; margin-bottom: 3em;" />

 Hi, I’m Nathan!
-I’m a PhD student at MIT Brain and Cognitive Sciences, where I study rapid learning and systematic generalization in brains and machines.
+I’m a PhD student at MIT Brain and Cognitive Sciences, working in computational neuroscience and AI.

-Before starting my PhD, I completed a master's in Applied Mathematics and Physics at UCLouvain in Belgium.
+Before starting my PhD, I completed a master's in Mathematical Engineering and Physics at UCLouvain in Belgium.
 I worked as a research assistant in Robert Yang's lab at MIT, developing scalable methods to evaluate Recurrent Neural Network models.
 I also had the opportunity to work in Omri Barak's lab at the Technion, studying generalization in computational models of neural dynamics.

-Recently, I've been exploring how Large Language Models (LLMs) can be used for writing scientific code.
-I'm particularly excited about their potential to transform computational modeling, making it significantly more efficient for scientists to explore the space of possible models.

 <br>
 <br>